balder-dev/balder/doc/source/tutorial_guide/02_single_setup.rst

 **Balder-Matching-Mechanism:**

-In the solving process, balder searches all Setup <=> Scenario Mappings, that can be executed.
-For this the setup candidate must have the same devices like in the scenario.
-This means, that every device candidate in the setup must implement the features of the scenario device that is mapped to the setup device.
-Balder will try all combinations and mark an mapping (further called a VARIATION) as applicable if every scenario device maps to the assigned setup device.
+In the solving process, Balder determines all combinations a setup and scenario could be mapped.
+It also creates sub combinations about how their devices could be combined with each other.
+During this initial mapping, compatibility between the setup and scenario is not necessarily checked.

+However, before the variation is executed, Balder takes the extra step of verifying that the current variation is valid.
+This means that the setup candidate must have a device that implements all the features (inherits from them) of the current mapped scenario device in order for the variation to be accepted.
 In addition to that, also the defined scenario-device-connections have to BE IN the related connections of the setup devices.

+If you want to learn more about, how Balder works, check out the :ref:`Balder Execution mechanism`.

 Autonomous Feature
 ------------------